daytonaio/content/articles/20240828_Daytona_Office_Hours_#8:_Latest_Updates_and_Highlights.md

 ## Features: Server Port Notifications And  Builds Runner (Stealth Mode)

-In our latest Daytona Office Hours, we showcased two significant features: server port notifications and builds runner.
+We had two significant features to hightlight: server port notifications and builds runner.

 **Server port notifications**, a subtle addition, automatically checks for port conflicts with the API server, SQL server, and local registry.
 If any of the ports are occupied, Daytona will alert you, allowing you to either free up the port or adjust the corresponding service settings.